-- d) The Review Committee shall make its recommendation solely on the evidence before it and may recess to consider the evidence and whether additional information is required. - e) If additional information is required, the Chair shall make a request to the candidate in writing.
-The candidate shall have five (5) Days from the date of the request to provide the additional information to the Chair. - f) In the event of a proposed negative recommendation by the Review Committee, the Review Committee shall recess and provide the candidate with a written statement of specific reasons for the proposed recommendation, and an invitation to respond to the statement in writing within ten (10) Days, and at the candidate's option, orally.
-In the case of an oral response, the candidate shall have the right to have an Association representative present when making his/her presentation.
-The Review Committee shall have a final meeting to record its recommendation. - g) The Review Committee shall produce a written recommendation.
-In the case of a negative recommendation, the Review Committee shall include its reasons in the written recommendation. - h) The Dean shall provide the written recommendation of the Review Committee to the candidate and to the Provost normally by March 31.
-The Dean shall also provide the documentation from Article 19.04 a) and any additional information under Article 19.05 if applicable, to the Provost. - i) The Provost shall consider the Review Committee's recommendation and the documentation and shall inform the candidate of his/her decision within ten (10) Days of receiving the Review Committee's recommendation. - j) If the Provost's decision is positive, the candidate shall be granted a Continuing Appointment, effective July 1. - k) After being granted a Continuing Appointment, the candidate's title shall be changed to "Senior Lecturer".
+- f) In the event of a proposed negative recommendation by the Review Committee, it shall recess and provide the candidate with a written statement of detailed reasons for the proposed recommendation, and an invitation to respond to the statement in writing, within ten (10) Days, and at the candidate's option, orally.
+This statement of reasons shall be clearly related to the criteria for the award of Continuing Appointment in accordance with Article 19.01.
+In the case of an oral response, the candidate shall have the right to have an Association representative present when making their presentation.
+In preparing a response, candidates shall have access to the full contents of their Continuing Appointment file, including confidential letters with identities redacted.
+The Review Committee shall then have a final meeting to record its recommendation. - g) The Review Committee shall produce a written recommendation.
+In the case of a negative recommendation, the Review Committee shall include its detailed reasons clearly related to the criteria for the award of Continuing Appointment in accordance with Article 19.01 in the written recommendation. - h) The Chair of the Review Committee shall provide the written recommendation of the Review Committee to the candidate and to the Provost normally by March 15.
+A copy of this recommendation shall be provided to the Dean at the same time that it is forwarded to the Provost. - By March 31 the Dean shall provide to the candidate and the Provost a letter of recommendation as to whether the candidate should be granted Continuing Appointment or denied Continuing Appointment, and this letter shall take into account the recommendation and report of the Review Committee as described in Article 19.05 h). - j) By March 31 the Dean shall also provide the documentation from Article 19.04 a) and any additional information under Article 19.05 if applicable, to the Provost. - k) The Provost shall consider the Review Committee's recommendation, the Dean's recommendation, and the documentation, and shall inform the candidate and the President of the Provost's recommendation within ten (10) Days of receiving the Dean's recommendation. - I) The Provost's recommendation to the President shall be accompanied by all of the documentation before the Provost.